Lost (TV series): Influence

 Lost has been cited as a key influence on several of its contemporaries.
 The ABC series FlashForward was heavily compared to Lost, because of its similar use of nonlinear narrative and mysteries.
 The NBC series Heroes drew comparisons to Lost during its run, because of some similarities such as its ensemble cast.
 Damon Lindelof was involved in the early stages of the creative process of Heroes, as he was friends with Heroes creator Tim Kring.
 Ever since its premiere, The 100 has been compared to Lost because of its similar setting and the importance of survival in its story.
 The TBS comedy Wrecked has been defined as a parody of Lost, because of its very similar premise and multiple references to the drama.

 Adam Horowitz and Edward Kitsis, former writers of Lost, created the fantasy series Once Upon a Time, which has also been compared to Lost.
 Even though their series started after Lost ended, they conceived it in 2004.
 Damon Lindelof was involved in the development of their series.
-Despite the comparisons and similarities to Lost, the writers intend the shows to be very different from each other.
+Despite the comparisons and similarities to Lost, the writers intended the shows to be very different from each other.
 To them, Lost concerned itself with redemption, while Once Upon a Time is about hope.
 As a nod to the ties between the production teams of Once Upon a Time and Lost, the former show contains allusions to Lost.
 For example, many items found in the Lost universe, such as Apollo candy bars, Oceanic Airlines, Ajira Airways, the TV series Exposé and MacCutcheon Whisky can be seen in Once Upon a Time.

 Both during and after Lost's run on ABC, its success led to dozens of new shows attempting to enter the same "mystery-driven sci-fi" genre as networks sought to cater to viewers' evolved affinity and demonstrated loyalty to this specific subset of drama.
 In 2018, NBC introduced Manifest, a show about the mysterious disappearance of a commercial passenger jet.
 While the show's preview and pilot alone sparked media coverage highlighting the show's central mystery to be seemingly the same as that of Lost, subsequent seasons have furthered controversy around the extent of key similarities.
-Noted parallels include the passengers' collective experience of displacement in spacetime, the acquisition of supernatural abilities and medical phenomenons post-disappearance, the use of flashback/flashforward sequences to expose dark secrets harbored by passengers, the revelation of unusually high levels of interconnectedness between the lives of passengers, the polarized beliefs held by passengers regarding science versus faith as a means to explain their shared experience in different ways.
+Noted parallels include the passengers' collective experience of displacement in spacetime, the acquisition of supernatural abilities and medical phenomena post-disappearance, the use of flashback/flashforward sequences to expose dark secrets harbored by passengers, the revelation of unusually high levels of interconnectedness between the lives of passengers, the polarized beliefs held by passengers regarding science versus faith as a means to explain their shared experience in different ways.
 Season 4 of Manifest reveals a plot twist suggesting the passengers were in some way chosen, prompting critics to point out this same key plot twist introducing predestination was featured in Lost.